 NEW YEAR’S EVE

-For several years now, New Year's Eve in Florence is celebrated in the main squares of the city with concerts of various kinds, from pop music (usually in teh main SMN train station square) to classical music (Piazza della Signoria) to the Gospel (Piazza Santissima Annunziata) and dance music and DJ sets (Largo Annigoni).
+For several years now, New Year's Eve in Florence is celebrated in the main squares of the city with concerts of various kinds, from classical music (Piazza della Signoria) to the Gospel (Piazza Santissima Annunziata) and other events in Piazza del Carmine and Piazza San Lorenzo.
+The main pop concert on 31st of December 2016 will be set in Piazzale Michelangelo.

 On the day of Epiphany, January 6, the Catholic Church celebrates the arrival of the Magi to Bethlehem and the delivery of their gifts to Jesus.
 In Italy it is a feast day.